PrefectHQ/prefect/docs/concepts/artifacts.md

     print(artifact)
 ```

-If we don't specify a key or that the key exists, we will return result artifacts as well.
+If we don't specify a key or that a key must exist, we will also return results (which are a type of key-less artifact).

 !!!note
     Note that the Artifacts API is still experimental and subject to change.